Redirect Page

 To create a redirect timeout that shows a message to the user, follow the steps outlined below.

-Create a Paint Layout asset and add a Type Format Bodycopy for the Redirect Page, as highlighted in the figure to the right.
+2. Create a Paint Layout asset and add a Type Format Bodycopy for the Redirect Page.

-Edit the contents of the Redirect Page Format Bodycopy and add a message to show to the user.
-An example format is shown in the figure below.
+3. Edit the contents of the Redirect Page Format Bodycopy and add a message to show to the user.

-Apply the Paint Layout to the Redirect Page.
-This is done on the Lookup Settings screen of the Redirect Page.
+4. Apply the Paint Layout to the Redirect Page.
+This is done on the Paint Layouts screen of the Redirect Page.
 For more information about this screen, refer to the Asset Screens manual.

 Keyword Replacements for the Redirect Page on a Paint Layout